ChimeraTK/DeviceAccess/doc/spec_TransferElement.md

 * 8.6 Open can be called again on an already opened backend to start error recovery.

+* 9. The backend is usually recovered by calling ChimeraTK::DebiceBackend::open().
+But it can also recover itself in the background.

 ## C. Requirements for all implementations (full and decorator-like) ##